 I am not a fan of juice, especially the juice sold in stores (even the "natural" and "organic" varieties).
 This might get a little technical, but stick with me.

-Juice is best when it is consumed immediately after it has been made.
+- Juice looses much of its nutritional value 72 hours after it has been made.
 Once the juice is exposed to oxygen, it begins to oxidize - the same thing that happens when an apple begins to turn brown after it has been cut and exposed to air.
 Some juices, if bottled correctly, can maintain most of their nutritional value for up to 72 hours.
-However, most juices spend much more than 72 hours in their bottles before they are purchased and consumed.
+However, most juices spend weeks in their bottles between the factory and your refrigerator, slowly depleting its nutritional value before it's even consumed.

 Spending your money on juice, in my opinion, is not worth it.
-You are essentially buying a bottle of sugar, even if it is "natural sugar."
+You are essentially buying a bottle of sugar, even if it claims to be "all natural."
 You would be much better off spending that money on a quality, organic greens drink, from which you will absorb many more vitamins and minerals.
 Another great idea is to head to your local farmers' market, where for just a few dollars you can get a delicious bundle of fresh fruits and vegetables.